 First steps – correct diagnosis

 If you suspect that you have reflux disease and also suffer from dental problems you should consider proper testing.
-The gold standard test for GERD is endoscopy with pH-impedance testing and the gold standard test for LPR type or reflux is Restech.
-If reflux is causing your teeth problems it’s mechanism is fairly simply – acid produced in your stomach (pH level 2.0) gets up your esophagus due to ineffective LES (Lower Esophageal Sphincter) either in gas (LPR) or liquid form (GERD).
-Your enamel can handle pH levels of 5.5 and your reflux episodes (especially the night ones) can decrease it even below pH 4.0 for prolonged periods of time, which is very harmful.
+The gold standard test for GERD is endoscopy manometry and pH-impedance testing and the gold standard test for LPR type or reflux is Restech (oral cavity 24-hour pH monitoring).
+If reflux is causing your teeth problems it’s mechanism is fairly simple – acid produced in your stomach (pH level of around 2.0) gets up your esophagus due to ineffective LES (Lower Esophageal Sphincter) either in gas (LPR) or liquid form (GERD).
+Your enamel can handle pH levels of pH 5.5 and your reflux episodes (especially the night ones) can decrease it even below pH 4.0 for prolonged periods of time, which is very harmful.

 pH levels can be measured at home with handy electronic equipment – we recommend ordering a cheap electronic pH meter (made in China) off AliExpress listings.
 These cost less than $10 shipped from China and can very accurately display your saliva pH level in real-time.
 By simply spitting saliva on the electrode you will get am instant, precise reading of your saliva pH level.
 After purchasing pH meter you will be able to learn how acidic is your mouth during the night – if it falls below 6.2 pH (or even worse, below 5.5 pH) it is recommended that you use medication or other interventions to increase these to safe levels values.
 The healthy saliva pH level is around 7.0 (daytime) and not lower than 6.2 (nighttime).
 Please note that saliva pH can drop even in healthy individuals, but in these people, it always stays within the safe range.